9 Charts

 - Right-click on the chart and choose Select Data….

-An alternative is tab Chart Design > Select Data (group Data).
+An alternative is Chart Design tab > Select Data (Data group).

 - Series name: The cell that contains the name of the data series.

-Put the cursor in the box Series name and then select in the worksheet cell B1.
+Place the cursor in the Series name box and then select cell B1 in the worksheet.

-Select the contents of the box Series values and then select in the worksheet range B2:B5.
+Select the contents of the Series values box and then select the range B2:B5 in the worksheet.

 Click OK.

-In the chart and dialog box Select Data Source the data series 2008 is added.
-However, this data set is added at the end, making the order not logical.
+The 2008 data series is added to the chart and the Select Data Source dialog box.
+However, it’s added at the end, making the order illogical.

-Select in the dialog box Select Data Source series 2011 and click on the button Remove.
+In the Select Data Source dialog box, select the 2011 series and click the Remove button.

 9.14 Task: Changing Chart Type